Know your rights

-- The National Immigration Law Center has a succinct Know Your Rights tutorial, complete with pocket cards in case you are stopped by ICE or the police.
+- The National Immigration Law Center has a succinct Know Your Rights tutorial, complete with pocket cards for immigrants to use if they are stopped by ICE or the police.
 It is available in English, Spanish, Arabic, Korean, and Chinese (traditional and simplified characters).

-- Defend Against ICE Raids and Community Arrests, a new toolkit released by IDP and the Center for Constitutional Rights, is the first comprehensive guide and organizing resource to fight back against efforts to criminalize communities and deport millions of people.
+- Defend Against ICE Raids and Community Arrests, a toolkit by the Immigrant Defense Project and the Center for Constitutional Rights, is a comprehensive guide and organizing resource to fight back against efforts to criminalize communities and deport millions of people.

 - Know Your Rights and What Immigrant Families Should do Now, a 2-page flyer issued by the Immigrant Legal Resource Center, available in English and Spanish.